-Unlike traditional banks, online-only banks have few or no brick-and-mortar offices, and most banking transactions are conducted via online channels using your PC, tablet or smartphone.
-You can always reach a customer service rep via phone 24/7, and can use your debit card at ATMs like for any other bank.
+Unlike traditional banks, online-only banks have few or no brick-and-mortar offices, and most banking transactions are conducted via online channels using your PC, tablet, or smartphone.
+You can always reach a customer service rep via phone 24/7 and can use your debit card at ATMs like you would for any other bank.

 With the Simplii Financial no-fee chequing account, you get the following:

 - Free, unlimited debit transactions – your account comes with a Simplii debit card